angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 Endurance or Surgical Extraction effects for same turn wins and something like Deafening Silence, Ethersworn Canonist, Thalia, Guardian of Thraben or Choke for pass-the-turn wins.
-Having a piece of removal in your starting hand is favourable but not something you should mulligan too aggressively towards.
+Having a piece of removal in your starting hand is favorable but not something you should mulligan too aggressively towards.
 Try to avoid needing to go for Unearth based wins as they could run tools like Elvish Reclaimer or Knight of the Reliquary that could fetch Bojuka Bog or have an on-board Scavenging Ooze or Containment Priest.
 Speed is normally better in